Berezhany: Early modern era

 In 1703, Brzeżany was the place of a meeting between Tamás Esze, leader of an anti-Habsburg uprising in Hungary, and Francis II Rákóczi and Miklós Bercsényi, Hungarian conspirators who fled Austrian persecution to Poland.
 In the town, Rákóczi and Bercsényi signed a proclamation, which called on Hungarians to fight for independence, and then they both joined the uprising in Hungary.

 After the death of Adam Mikołaj Sieniawski, the last of his kin, the town was inherited by August Aleksander Czartoryski through Sieniawski's daughter Maria Zofia.
 Czartoryski, a notable magnate, created a large artificial lake in the town's proximity in the early 18th century.
 Along the bank of that lake, the suburbs of Siółko and Kastelówka were built.
-After the First Partition of Poland of 1772 the town was annexed by Austria, who attached it to the region of Galicia.
-After 1867 the town became part of the Austro-Hungarian Empire and continued to flourish as it was outside of the region of fortifications, inside which construction of new houses was severely limited.
-A grammar school was founded there in 1805, and had many notable alumni.
-Among them were Włodzimierz Bednarski, Franz Kokovsky, Bohdan Lepkyi, Rudolf Moch, Kornel Ujejski, Ruslan Shashkevych, and the future Marshal of Poland Edward Rydz-Śmigły.
-The town was connected by rail to Tarnopol (modern Ternopil, Ukraine) in 1894 and in 1900 it had a population of 10,610.
+Following the collapse of the old church, in 1761 the Holy Trinity Church was rebuilt on the new place at the expense of August Aleksander Czartoryski and his daughter Elżbieta Izabela Lubomirska.